facebookresearch/RAM/projects/paragator/README.md

 This explicitly rewards the model for putting at least one correct solution into the pool, which encourages diversity instead of mode collapse.

-We use the pass@k optimization method described in \citet{chen2025passktrainingadaptivelybalancing}, where the advantages of a correct response and an incorrect response are given by:
+We use the pass@k optimization method described in [Chen et al.](https://arxiv.org/abs/2508.10751), where the advantages of a correct response and an incorrect response are given by:

 $$A_\text{correct} = \frac{1 - \mu(x)}{\sigma(x)}, ~~A_\text{incorrect} = \frac{1 - \mu(x) - \frac{\binom{N_{\text{incorrect}} - 1}{k-1}}{\binom{N-1}{k-1}}}{\sigma(x)},$$